brunopk/mis-gastos-backend/doc/google.md

 # Google credentials configuration

 In order to use Google Tasks API, OAuth2 credentials for authorization code flow must be configured.
-One way to this is by following these steps based on the [steps to configure Home Assistant Google Tasks integration](https://www.home-assistant.io/integrations/google_tasks/):
+One way to do this is by following these steps based on the [steps to configure Home Assistant Google Tasks integration](https://www.home-assistant.io/integrations/google_tasks/):

+<br><br>

 1. First, go to the [Google Developers Console](https://console.cloud.google.com/) to enable [Google Tasks API](https://console.cloud.google.com/apis/enableflow?apiid=tasks.googleapis.com).
 2. Select **Create project**, enter a project name and select **Create**.